Toyota RAV4 review

 Image 4 of 14

 The brakes are strong and on hybrid models are used to partially recharge the batteries - you can even hear the generator when you stop from high speed.
+Yet Toyota still hasn't managed to engineer a seamless transition between regenerative braking and the traditional discs and pads, plus the pedal has a sharp action.

 There are two gearboxes, each paired with a different engine: a manual and a CVT automatic.
 The manual in the diesel model has a fairly long throw and feels notchy, and the CVT is noisy while accelerating, but on the motorway and in town it's pleasant and smooth.